 There are bonding agents that you add to the patching compound, and there are bonding agents that you paint onto the old concrete.
 You can actually use both, if you wish.
 These compounds work very well if you follow instructions to the letter.

 Large concrete patches such as a step, corner of a driveway, sidewalk, or patio must be attached to the old concrete with a mechanical pin.
-The cement glue or additives alone will not do the job.
+The cement glue or additives will not do the job on their own.

 Installing the Pins